volodymyrprokopyuk/kotlin-sdp/README.md

 - Design and build software to be tried early.
 Build prototype as soon as possible.
 Don't hesitate to throw away bad design and rebuild from scratch
 - Use tools or even build tools for repetitive task automation

+# Security by design principles

+- **Pillars of information security in rest**
+    - Confidentiality - ensure that only an authrized user has access to data
+    - Integrity - ensure that data is not altered by an unauthorized user
+    - Availability - ensure that data is available only to an authorized user
+- **Pillars of information security in transit**.
+Alice sends a message to Bob
+    - Confidentiality - only Bob can read the message
+    - Integrity - Eve cannot alter the message
+    - Authenticity - only Alice could have sent the message
+- **Principle of least priviledge**.
+Account should have the least amount of priviledge (CPU/RAM quotas, filesystem/network access, data access permissions, business transaction limits, time-based constraints) explicitly granted to perform its business process with the object to limit intentional or unintentional damage to data.
+Example: explicitly grant filesyste/network access and database access to a middleware server **Faile-safe defaults**.
+Prefer explicitly granted access over access exclusion.
+By default a user do not have access to any resouces untill access to resource has been granted explicitly
+- **Principle of defence in depth**.
+Multiple security constrols at each architectural level that approach risk from different perspectives are better as it makes much more difficult to exploit vulnerabilities.
+Example: secure coding, security tests, input data validation/sanitization, secure deployment, proactive application monitoring and auditing, continuous security and risk assesment
+- **Separation of duties**.
+Do not grant multiple unrelated priviledges to a single account.
+Require collaboration of multiple accounts to perform important operations securely.
+Example: application administrators should not be super users of the application; an administrator should not be able to perform business operations on behalf of an application user
+- **Minimize attack surface area**.
+Asses risks introduced by a new feature, then adapt feature design and define security constols to minimize the attack surface area.
+Example: a search function of an online help feature may be vulnerable to a SQL injection attack; expose the feature only to authorized users, use data validation and escaping, or eliminate search function from the feature design by providing a better structured user interfdace to reduce the attack surface area
+- **Establish secure defaults**.
+Delivered out of the box functionality should be secure by default, and it should be up to the user to reduce security and increase risk if they are allowed.
+Example: user password expiration and complexity should be enabled by default, user might be allowed to simplify password management
+- **Fail securely**.
+Automatically release resources, decrease priviledges and maybe logout from the account on operation failure
+- **Do not trust services**.
+Do not assume that third party partners have the same or highter security policies then yours.
+Put necessary security controls on third party services
+- **Keep security simple**.
+Avoid complex approaches to security controls
+- **Avoid security by obscurity**.
+Security of a system should not be reliant upon keeping details hidden.
+Prefer well tested public security standards over homegrown hidden security controls.
+Examples: OAuth 2.0.
+Linux source code is publicly availalbe, yet when properly secured, Linux is hard secure operating system
+- **Fix security issues correctly**.
+Once a security issue has been identified, a) understand the root caouse of it and determine the scope of it b) develop a fix for it
+  c) implement required tests for it d) add monitoring and auditing of it